Sexual obsessions: Self-doubt

 The obsessions often reflect a vulnerable self-theme where the person doubts their real or actual self.
 Doubt and uncertainty linger with sexual obsessions.
-They provide several contradictions which include: uncertainty as to whether you would act on these or whether you have already acted upon them, and uncertainty as to whether you are liking the thoughts (even though you know you do not) needless to say these cause an increase in anxiety, doubt, and uncertainty.
+They provide several contradictions which include: uncertainty as to whether you would act on these or whether you have already acted upon them, and uncertainty as to whether you are liking the thoughts (even though you know you do not).
+These cause an increase in anxiety, doubt, and uncertainty.

 Another form of OCD that can take hold of a person involves obsessive doubts, preoccupations, checking, and reassurance seeking behaviors focusing on intimate relationships (ROCD).
 As with sexual obsessions, and at times in response to them, a person may feel the need to end a perfectly good relationship based on their inability to feel how they want to.
 A person may continuously doubt whether they love their partner, whether their relationship is the "right" relationship or whether their partner "really" loves them.
 Another form of ROCD includes preoccupation, checking, and reassurance seeking behaviors relating to the partner's perceived flaws.
 Instead of finding good in their partner, they are constantly focused on their shortcomings.